Agency, Motivation, and Self-Regulation

 Self-Fulfilling Prophecy

-Definition A self-fulfilling prophecy is a situation where a belief or expectation about someo...
+Overview The self‑fulfilling prophecy is a concept that describes how a belief or expectation abo...

 Self-Regulation